-Milk is another camp essential for those morning coffees, or to pour over cereal.
+Milk is another camping food essential for those morning coffees, or to pour over cereal.
 We mentioned the powdered version previously, but of course, fresh milk is an option if keeping your gear lightweight isn’t an issue!

-Another versatile camp essential, butter can be used as spread on toast or sandwiches, but also as a substitute for oil when frying to stop your ingredients from sticking to the pan.
+Another versatile camp food essential, butter can be used as a spread on toast or sandwiches, but also as a multi-purpose, space-saving substitute for oil when frying to stop your ingredients from sticking to the pan.

-Hard cheese is great for melting on top of dishes such as pasta, jacket potatoes, and chili con carne for an added protein kick.
-It also makes an ideal snack whilst out hiking – simply store in an airtight container or wrap in wax paper.
+Hard cheese is great for melting on top of dishes such as pasta, jacket potatoes, and chilli con Carne for an added protein kick.
+It also makes an ideal snack whilst out hiking – simply store it in an airtight container or wrap it in wax paper.

-Every camper will want to make sure to bring salt and pepper on their trip, as they are often the basic ingredients needed in many recipes.
-We’d also recommend the following core versatile spices, which can be used in various combinations to add great flavour to stews, roasts, grilled meat, veg, and more:
+Every camper will want to make sure to bring basic seasonings like salt and pepper on their trip, as they’re needed in many basic recipes.
+When choosing your food to take camping, we’d also recommend the following versatile spices, which can be used in various combinations to add great flavour to stews, roasts, grilled meat, veg, and more: